-- Equipment shall be designed and maintained to prevent product contamination. - An effective preventive and corrective maintenance program shall be in place. - Procedures should be in place to ensure adequate tool controls as well as appropriate cleaning and sanitizing prior to production. - Product zones and adjacent areas shall be thoroughly cleaned and inspected following completion of equipment/system maintenance or repair (e.g. dual sign off, etc.). - Lubricants shall be designated for use and adequately controlled. - Temporary repairs shall be documented and effectively managed. - A calibration program shall be in place for all sensitive equipment.
+- Equipment shall be designed and maintained to prevent product contamination. - An effective preventive and corrective maintenance program shall be in place. - Procedures should be in place to ensure adequate tool controls as well as appropriate cleaning and sanitizing prior to production. - Product zones and adjacent areas shall be thoroughly cleaned and inspected following completion of equipment/system maintenance or repair.
+Cleaning and inspection activities shall be documented (e.g. dual sign off, etc.). - Lubricants shall be designated for use and adequately controlled. - Temporary repairs shall be documented, effectively managed, and replaced by permanent repairs as soon as possible.
+Facilities shall maintain temporary repairs in a sanitary condition as to prevent them from becoming a source of contamination - A calibration program shall be in place for all sensitive equipment.
+Equipment shall be calibrated against national, international measurement or according to OEM (original equipment manufacturer) recommended standards where applicable.